 There are three timelines used to process payments by direct deposit.
-All customers will be put on 2-day payments when they begin running payroll with Gusto, and some customers will qualify for next-day payments.
+All employers will be put on 2-day payments when they begin running payroll with Gusto, and some employers will qualify for next-day payments.

 Payments run on a weekend or bank holiday will not begin processing until the following business day.